adoma25/remote-resources-monitor/README.md

 Script connects to remote machine over ssh and fetchs current resources usage.
 Works on Linux & Windows

+## Brief

+### Methodology
+Fabric is used to establish a connection between the host and the remote machine.
+Top and Free are used to fetch the CPU and RAM usage in order to insure compatibility accross all linux distributions.
+A simple reaccuring bar is used to represnt the data over text Matplotlib is used to plot the data into a graphical visualisation

+### Issues
+Complications arise when trying to run a GUI script in a docker container environment that would require the use something similar to a VNC or X server in order to give access of the hosts display

+### Fixes
+One ideal fix would be to change from Docker to Conda

 ## Requirements
 Docker || Python >= 3.8